yuzi-co/Forager/Readme.md

 ### Configure:

-Copy Config-SAMPLE.ini to Config.ini and edit it with your preferred currencies, wallets and pool users
+Copy /Config/Config-SAMPLE.ini to /Config/Config.ini and edit it with your preferred currencies, wallets and pool users

 Run START.bat to generate sample AutoStart.bat based on your selections or see Autostart*.bat files for examples